-(m) Comprehensive loss
+(i) Comprehensive loss

 Other comprehensive loss is the change in net assets arising from transactions and other events and circumstances from non-owner sources.
 Comprehensive loss comprises net loss and other comprehensive loss.
-Financial assets that are classified as FVTOCI (none as at December 31, 2018 or 2017) will have gains and losses included in other comprehensive loss.
+Financial assets that are classified as FVTOCI (none as at December 31, 2019 or 2018) will have gains and losses included in other comprehensive loss.
 Foreign currency translation differences arising on translation of foreign subsidiaries are also included in other comprehensive loss.

-(i) Changes in accounting standards
+(j) Changes in accounting standards

-i) New accounting standards effective January 1, 2018
+i) New accounting standards effective January 1, 2019